openMF/mifos-x-actionhub-publish-android-on-playstore-beta/README.md

 ## Artifacts

-The action saves the generated AAB files as artifacts with the name 'release-aabs'.
+The action saves the generated AAB files as artifacts with the name 'playstore-aabs'.
 You can find these in your GitHub Actions run.